- Application, Admission Requirements, and Application Processing

 A10: TOEFL is an university requirement for admission.
 The Electrical and Computer Engineering Department cannot recommend admission for any international student who does not meet the university TOEFL requirement.
 Details on the TOEFL/IELTS requirements are available on the UCLA Graduate Division.s website.

 Q10: How can I get a TOEFL/IELTS waiver?

 A10: The UCLA Graduate Division.s website outlines which applicants are exempt from the TOEFL/IELTS requirements.
-The Electrical Engineering Department will automatically document applications when TOEFL/IELTS is waived.
+The Electrical and Computer Engineering Department will automatically document applications when TOEFL/IELTS is waived.

 Q11: I meet the overall minimum score requirement for TOEFL, but I do not meet the minimum scores for each section.
 Do I still have a chance for admission?